robiulhr/hashnode/clhy7afl706v2g7nvaje1hs1i.md

 ## 'thisArg' Parameter in forEach Method

-The second parameter of the **forEach JavaScript** is called `thisArg`.
+The second parameter of the forEach method in JavaScript is called `thisArg`.
 It is an optional parameter that allows you to specify the value of this within the callback function.

 By default, when the callback function is executed, the value of `this` inside the callback function refers to the `global object` (`window` in a browser environment or `global` in Node.js).